 When Celebrities Become Instant Targets

-They may have lavish lifestyles, but celebrities have hard times on social media just like the rest of us.
+They may have lavish lifestyles, but celebrities have hard times on social media just like the rest of us and can cause backlash.
 Many celebrities have spoken out about being trolled because people who didn’t enjoy their work.

 The aftermath of rapper Mac Miller’s sudden death saw his ex-girlfriend Ariana Grande disable the comments on Instagram.
 Fans blamed her for Miller’s death of a drug overdose.
 Grande and Miller broke up weeks before she got engaged to Pete Davidson.

 Our second example would be the way Priyanka Chopra got treated when she dated her now-husband, Nick Jonas.
 Social media went into meltdown when the actress announced she was dating a guy ten years younger.
 In relation to this, people forget Playboy founder Hugh Hefner was married to a woman a few decades younger than him.
 Is society telling us it’s okay for older men to marry younger women but not okay for older women to marry younger men?

 One fandom that takes a massive hit from toxic fans is Star Wars.
 Since the prequel films, so-called fans hated on the films and the recent sequel trilogy.
-In the eyes of many, the original trilogy; A New Hope, Empire Strikes Back, and Return of the Jedi only count.
+In the eyes of many, the original trilogy; A New Hope, The Empire Strikes Back, and Return of the Jedi only count because of how ‘faultless’ they are.
 These thoughts come from older fans who saw the original films as kids while there are younger fans who think the same way.

 For this blogger, I became a Star Wars fans when I was 11.
 This was around mid to late 2004.
 By May 2005, I became hooked after watching Episode II: Attack of the Clones on TV on a school night.
 The rest of my Star Wars journey is, as they say, history.